 |Washington, D.C.-Dulles (IAD)||Main Terminal & East Security Checkpoint|

 |Washington, D.C.-Reagan (DCA)||Terminals A, B & C|

-In addition to the CLEAR airport locations above, there are even a number of sports stadiums and event venues across the country that offer CLEAR as a way to fast-track your entry.
-Here’s the full list:
+In addition to the CLEAR airport locations, there are even several sports stadiums and event venues across the country that offer CLEAR as a way to fast-track your entry.
+Here's the full list:

 |Sports Venue||City||Where to Access|

 |SunTrust Park||Atlanta, GA||Chop House, First Base & Third Base Gates|

 |Globe Life Park in Arlington||Arlington, TX||First Base Gate|